vfarcic/devops26/manuscript/15-advanced-pipelines.md

 What did we change?
 We added the `rollout` step that contains a multi-line `command` that defines the namespace where the preview is deployed, sleeps for a while, and waits until the `deployment` is rolled out.
 All we had to do is specify pipe (`|`) and indent all the lines with the commands.

 Since the branch is part of the namespace and it is in upper case (e.g., `PR-27`), the namespace is converted to lower case letters to comply with the standard.
 The second line of the `rollout` command sleeps for fifteen seconds.
 The reason for that wait is to ensure that the promotion build initiated by changing the repositories associated with automatic promotion to environments has started.
-Finally, the third line executes `kubectl rollout status` thus forcing the pipeline to wait until the app is fully up and running before executing functional tests.
+Finally, the third line executes `kubectl rollout status`, thus forcing the pipeline to wait until the app is fully up and running before executing functional tests.
 Additionally, if the rollout fails, the pipeline will fail as well.

-In addition to the new step, we also added `name` to all the steps we created so far.
+In addition to the new step, we also added a `name` to all the steps we created so far.
 Now we have `unit-tests`, `rollout`, and `functional-tests`.
 Please note that you should not use space and "special" characters in names.
 Even though it is not a requirement, we prefer to have the names using lower case letters and words separated with dashes (`-`).
 We'll see, later on, what Jenkins X does with those names.

 Before we proceed and push the updates to the new branch, we should validate whether our changes to the pipeline comply with the schema.